spaansba/PowerTree/docs/Show-PowerTreeRegistry.md

 ### -OutFile

-Saves the registry tree output to the specified file path.
+Saves the registry tree output to a text file instead of displaying it in the console.
+Faster than regular since we dont have to write to the host.
+Accepts both a name or a full path

 ```yaml
 Type: String